 Subsequent to initial measurement, the ROU assets are amortized on a straight-line basis using the expected useful life of three to 10 years or the lease term, whichever is shorter.
-The ROU assets are assessed for impairment when such indicators exist.
+In addition, ROU assets are periodically reduced by impairment losses, if any, an adjusted for certain remeasurements of lease liabilities.

-ROU assets are presented as part of property and equipment.
+ROU assets are presented as part of "Property and equipment" account in the statement of financial position.